brunowollinger/file-server/to-do.md

 - [x] Obs: be aware of default user gid modifications, it tends to break smbldap-useradd

 Take a look on the 'idmap' samba config to map correctly the uid and gid mapped in the ldap and system

+- [ ] Remove public key creation (SSH) and certificate chain (OpenLDAP) steps
+- [ ] Move firewall rule creation (OpenLDAP) higher
+- [ ] Review the test connection step (OpenLDAP) because it's not working with ssl enabled and anonymous bind disabled
+- [ ] Make the configuration files available in the repository root or exclusive folder